orianapresacan/SAFE-Psych/README.md

 pip install -r requirements_gpu.txt
 ```

-Adjust the PyTorch install command for your CUDA/platform as needed: https://pytorch.org/get-started/locally/
+Adjust the PyTorch install command for your CUDA/platform as needed using the [official PyTorch installation guide](https://pytorch.org/get-started/locally/).

 ## Running inference